 Corvias financed approximately $39.5 million to complete the development work and defease outstanding debt.
 This allowed Howard to balance its goals to improve credit challenges, keep the debt of the capital raise off its balance sheet, and ensure the partnership was bankruptcy remote from the University.
 Joint governance structures maintained independent management of funds.

-The partnership was able to offer Howard structural enhancements to create the most value for the University.
-The Howard SPE entered into key agreements that ensured the benefit of the program are maintained and that the University maintains control of key decisions about their students and the physical assets.
-Rental rates and other key decisions are made by a joint partnership committee on an annual basis and reinvestment reserves are maintained in the best interest of the program long-term.
-O&M and working capital are maintained in reserves, as well as CR&R and other critical
+The partnership offered Howard structural enhancements to create the most value for the University.
+The Howard Special Purpose Entity (SPE) entered into key agreements that ensured the benefits of the program are maintained and that the University maintains control of key decisions about their students and the physical assets.
+Rental rates and other key decisions are made annually by a joint partnership committee and reinvestment reserves are maintained in the best interest of the program.
+Operations and Management (O&M) and working capital are maintained in reserves, as well as Capital Repair and Replacement (CR&R) and other critical

-Just before Corvias assumed responsibility for the Howard Plaza Towers on August 1, 2016 (through the operational close), Howard University officials requested that Corvias include Charles R. Drew Hall (322 beds designated for male freshmen) and George W. Cook Hall (201 beds open to all undergraduates) into the program, effectively adding another 10% of the University’s housing inventory to the partnership.
-In order to accommodate this request, Corvias’ on-site team had only two days to turn 230 rooms, many of which were missing essential items such as sinks, cabinet doors, and carpeting.
-To ensure we were ready to welcome the new students into functional and safe housing, Corvias volunteers from partnerships across the country traveled t to help.
-Despite the short timeline and significant checklist for completion, these team members remained positive and absolutely committed to Corvias’ mission, our partner, and, most importantly, the students.
+The Corvias partnership with Howard was initiated, created, and finalized in 13 months.
+Just before Corvias assumed responsibility for the Howard Plaza Towers on August 1, 2016 (through the operational close), Howard University officials requested that Corvias include Charles R. Drew Hall (322 beds) and George W. Cook Hall (201 beds) into the program, effectively adding another 10% of the University’s housing inventory to the partnership.
+In order to accommodate this request, Corvias’ on-site team, with help from our other offices across the state, turned over 230 rooms in just two days.